 Along the same line of thought, the use of complex spin-orbitals has been proposed [17,20] to increase variational freedom in the case of real Hamiltonian.
 Prat and Lefebvre went a step further with so-called "hypercomplex" spin-orbitals to construct Slater determinants of arbitrary accuracy [21].
-However, the coefficients of their spin-orbitals were elements of a Clifford algebra of dimension 2^{2n} , that was not a normed division algebra, also known as Cayley algebra, for arbitrary values of n.
+However, the coefficients of their spin-orbitals were elements of a Clifford algebra of dimension $2^{2n}$ , that was not a normed division algebra, also known as Cayley algebra, for arbitrary values of n.
 This was unfortunate, since such a structure appears to be a minimal requirement for the quantum formalism, if, for example, Born's interpretation of the wave function is to hold firmly.
 For n = 1, the Clifford algebra of Prat et al. was actually the non-commutative field of Quaternions, therefore, a fortiori, a normed division algebra.
 The only larger normed division algebra is the Octonion algebra.
 It is a Clifford algebra of dimension 8, which has also been proposed in a quantum mechanical context [22], but this algebra is neither commutative nor associative.
-The lack of these properties rises difficulties for its use for multipartite quantum systems.
-We will show how these difficulties can be overcome in a forthcoming paper [23].
-So, we believe that octonion-unrestricted HF is the largest Cilfford algebraunrestricted single determinantal method that can be considered in the spirit of Prat and Lefebvre's proposal.
+The lack of these properties rises difficulties for its use for multipartite quantum systems, nevertheless these difficulties can be overcome by keeping the product of octonion coefficients in the form of a tensor product.
+So, octonion-unrestricted HF appears to be the largest Cilfford algebra-unrestricted single determinantal method that can be considered in the spirit of Prat and Lefebvre's proposal.
+However, octonions seem incompatible with the desirable requirement that the algebra of quantum observables be what is now called a formally real Jordan algebra [23] acting on a vector space of arbitrarily large dimension.
+Octonions are also ruled out by the requirement of orthomodularity in infinite dimension according to Solèr's theorem [24,25], which restricts quantum Hilbert spaces to be real, complex or at most quaternionic.

 The first HF molecular calculations with general complex spin-orbitals, without projecting out the symmetry-breaking part of the wave function, are maybe those of Ref.
-[24].
+[26].
 It was found on the BH molecule around its equilibrium geometry that the general complex Hartree-Fock (GCHF) energy was indeed lower than the DODS one, which itself was lower than the restricted Hartree-Fock (RHF) solution.
-So necessarily, the corresponding GCHF wave functions had S^2 -spin contamination and S_z -spin contamination, that is to say, the expectation values of these operators were different from 0, the value expected for a singlet ground state.
+So necessarily, the corresponding GCHF wave functions had $S^2$ -spin contamination and $S_z$ -spin contamination, that is to say, the expectation values of these operators were different from 0, the value expected for a singlet ground state.
 (It is not clear whether complex numbers were used for this molecule, but the authors did mention that they performed complex calculations for 2-electron systems.)

-Relaxing the " S_z -constraint" as in [24], becomes perfectly legitimate when hyperfine or spin-orbit coupling are considered, since the operator S_z no longer commutes with the Hamiltonian.
+Relaxing the " $S_z$ -constraint" as in [26], becomes perfectly legitimate when hyperfine or spin-orbit coupling are considered, since the operator $S_z$ no longer commutes with the Hamiltonian.
 Similarly, the use of complex spin-orbitals is natural, when considering relativistic corrections resulting in a complex Hamiltonian operator.
-So, in such a context, one should use no more but no less than general complex spin-orbitals in HF calculations [25].
-The "spin-same-orbit" coupling term used in these calculations does not commute with the S^2 -operator.
-Therefore, one cannot strictly speak of " S^2 -spin contamination" in relativistic GCHF wave functions.
-However, calculating the expectation value of S^2 , a bona fide quantum observable, can still provide valuable physical information about the system.
+So, in such a context, one should use no more but no less than general complex spin-orbitals in HF calculations [27].
+The "spin-same-orbit" coupling term used in these calculations does not commute with the $S^2$ -operator.
+Therefore, one cannot strictly speak of " $S^2$ -spin contamination" in relativistic GCHF wave functions.
+However, calculating the expectation value of $S^2$ , a bona fide quantum observable, can still provide valuable physical information about the system.